 5. Where Will You Eat

 Peak season is when we all want to be on vacation.
-It seems like the best time of the year to be in a particular place, and none of us want to go during the off season despite the discounts.
+It seems like the best time of the year to be in a particular place, and none of us want to go during the off-season despite the discounts.
 Maui is different.
 Visiting during the shoulder season is far less expensive.
 This is the period of time between the peak and off seasons.
-The shoulder may include the end of the peak season and or the beginning of the off season, but booking during this period will cost far less than peak and be more convenient to work around when taking work or school into consideration.
-Of course, off season will have the best pricing, and Maui is just as beautiful at this time.
+The shoulder may include the end of the peak season and or the beginning of the off-season, but booking during this period will cost far less than peak and be more convenient to work around when taking work or school into consideration.
+Of course, the off-season will have the best pricing, and Maui is just as beautiful at this time.
 Summer and holidays are packed on Maui.
 Look to October/November for some good rates.

 7. Bundling The Essentials